 This increase in leptin ensures that your appetite is turned off and would typically put you into the fat burning and repair mode during the night that you need to maintain a natural body weight.

 When leptin is working properly you feel full after dinner.
 You shouldn’t have the munchies and yet many people do.
-This is a common complaint I hear from my clients.
+I hear from many of my clients.

-What happens is after dinner your leptin levels are low instead of high and you get hungry even though you have just eaten a big meal.
+What happens is after dinner your leptin levels are low instead of high (from eating a high carbohydrate breakfast) and you get hungry even though you have just eaten a big meal.

 When your leptin signals are working properly you